nedbat/byterun/README.rst

 Status:
 +++++++

-Currently only Python 2.6, 2.7, 3.3 and Python 3.3 bytecode is well
+Currently only Python 2.6 - 2.7, and 3.3 - 3.5 bytecode is well
 understood.
 Other versions will start to appear with the help of `xdis`.